Updated: Jul 21

 How Did I End Up Here?

-With Arthur bursting into our lives in March 2021 the changes to our lives were pretty huge.
+With Arthur bursting into our lives in March 2021 (check this little guy out as we get on the bike together with his new Shotgun Seat!) the changes to our lives were pretty huge.
 Now I know the parents reading this are probably rolling their eyes and wondering what the hell I expected it to be like but I was clearly a little naive about the impact it would have on my fitness goals, my hobbies, and my free time in general.

 So after a few months it had become quite apparent that I was now destined to live my new life with less sleep and less free time.
 So how was this going to work with my quest to become a powerful cycling athlete with a respectable FTP (functional threshold power in case you are unaware), a healthy amount of local KOM’s that Arthur can steal in the future, and dreams of ticking off the big ride numbers like 250km and beyond.
 The answer – it wasn’t going to work.
 Not at the pace I wanted anyway.